-To recognise the need, and develop the abilities, to communicate effectively and sensitively with patients, relatives and carers Knowledge Assessment Methods GMP Structure a consultation appropriately ACAT, CbD, mini- CEX 1 Recognise the importance of the patient's background, culture, education and preconceptions (beliefs, ideas, concerns, expectations) to the process ACAT, CbD, mini- CEX 1 Listen actively and question sensitively to guide the patient and to clarify information in particular with regard to matters that they may find it difficult to discuss, e.g. domestic violence or other abuse mini-CEX 1, 3 Recognise that the needs and issues of adolescents, young adults and those in transition to adult services may differ from others ACAT, CbD, mini- CEX 1,3 Skills Establish a rapport with the patient and any relevant others (e.g. relatives/carers) ACAT, CbD, mini- CEX 1, 3
+To recognise the need, and develop the abilities, to communities sensitively with patients, relatives and carers nicate effectively and d Knowledge Assessment Methods GMP Structure a consultation appropriately ACAT, CbD, mini- CEX 1 Recognise the importance of the patient's background, culture, education and preconceptions (beliefs, ideas, concerns, expectations) to the process ACAT, CbD, mini- CEX 1 Listen actively and question sensitively to guide the patient and to clarify information in particular with regard to matters that they may find it difficult to discuss, e.g. domestic violence or other abuse mini-CEX 1, 3 Recognise that the needs and issues of adolescents, young adults and those in transition to adult services may differ from others ACAT, CbD, mini- CEX 1,3 Skills ACAT ChD maini 4.0 Establish a rapport with the patient and any relevant others (e.g. relatives/carers) ACAT, CbD, mini- CEX 1, 3 Utilise open and closed questioning appropriately CbD, mini-CEX 1,3